GregReddick/ComTestLibrary/README.md

 This project is a minimal example of using .NET 5 to create a library that is able to be early bound and called by any Windows COM (Component Object Model) host, particularly from Microsoft Office (Access, Excel, Outlook, PowerPoint, Visio, Word).
-Note that .NET 5 is a shorted name for .NET Core Version 5.
+Note that .NET 5 is a shortened name for .NET Core Version 5.
 While this was relatively easy in the earlier .NET Framework projects there is missing functionality in .NET Core that makes this difficult.